Freshwater Aquariums For Dummies Cheat Sheet

 To start and keep a freshwater aquarium, you need not only a tank, but the other equipment necessary to keep the water habitable for the fishy inhabitants.
-As you purchase those fish, make sure that you go to a good dealer and that you buy healthy fish.
-And when those healthy fish get sick, as some may, tap into the often simple remedies to restore them to the pink (or neon) of health.
+When you purchase those fish, make sure that you go to a good dealer and that you buy healthy fish.
+And when those healthy fish get sick, as some may, tap into the simple remedies in this Cheat Sheet to help restore them to health.

 Good Freshwater Fish for Beginners

 You’re starting a freshwater aquarium and need to know what kind of fish to stock it with.
 The fish in the following list are good species of freshwater fish for beginners:

 - Chinese algae eater

 - Convict cichlid

 What to Look for When Buying Freshwater Fish

 Buying fish for your freshwater aquarium is opportunity for a fun trip to the pet store, or an exciting search on the Internet.
 As you choose fish to take home, look at the physical characteristics in the following list to determine whether a fish is in good health:

 - Body color is rich, not faded or dull.
 The color should be complete and not missing in any areas for that species.

 - There are no open sores, visible ulcers, boils, or obvious skin problems such as peeling scales or blemishes.